jmitchell35/holbertonschool-shell/io_redirections_and_filters/README.md

-6-third_line displays only third line of /etc/passwd file 7-file creates a file with catastrophic filename 8-cwd_state prints the result of ls -la command into ls_cwd_content file (patches or creates)
+6-third_line displays only third line of /etc/passwd file 7-file creates a file with catastrophic filename 8-cwd_state prints the result of ls -la command into ls_cwd_content file (patches or creates) 9-duplicate_last_line duplicates last line of iacta file and appends it to file